clientX

 , the map

 operator accepts a project function which describes how each value from the source will be transformed.
-In this case, we will provide a function that accepts the emitted value from the source observable and returns that value multipled:map
+In this case, we will provide a function that accepts the emitted value from the source observable and returns that value multipled:

 operator.
 For instance, suppose we have an observable of click